 1. File Departure Tax Return

 On your departure tax return, it is important that you indicate the date that you emigrated from Canada.
+This return covers the period from January 1st of your departure year up to your last day as a Canadian resident and must be filed accurately to avoid future CRA reassessments.

-1. Submit Form NR73
+2. Submit Form NR73

 You could file form NR73 (determination of resident status upon leaving Canada).
 It’s not mandatory to file this form with the CRA, but you may want to complete this because then the CRA will give you a determination in writing as to whether you are a resident of Canada or a non-resident of Canada.

-1. Stop Receiving Tax Credits
+3. Stop Receiving Tax Credits

 Canadians working abroad must tell the CRA that they no longer want to receive any payments or tax credits, such as for GST, the Canada child benefit, and more.
 If they continue to work abroad and receive these payments, they will end up having to pay all of that money back, plus interest and penalties, once the CRA finds out.

-1. Disclose All Assets
+4. Disclose All Assets

 Canadians working abroad must give the CRA a complete list of all Canadian and foreign assets they own as of their departure date.
 On this form, you must provide a description of your assets and their fair market when you leave.
 However, you are not required to file this form if the total value of all your assets is less than $25,000 when you leave Canada.
 If you don’t file this form the CRA will impose a significant penalty on you.

-1. Pay Departure Tax
+5. Pay Departure Tax

 When you leave Canada and become a non-resident, you are deemed to have sold all of your assets at their fair market value and you must pay tax on the accrued gains.
 Certain assets are exempt from departure tax, like your principal residence, RSPs, and TFSAs.
+A personal tax review before your departure date helps ensure you are not overpaying or missing any available exemptions.

-1. Talk to Your Financial Adviser
+6. Talk to Your Financial Adviser

 You should tell your financial advisor that you have become a non-resident, the date you became a non-resident, and that you would like to receive non-resident tax slips from any financial institutions that you deal with.
 You should also tell your financial advisor that you no longer wish to contribute to your RRSP and the Tax-Free Savings Account, as you are no longer permitted to do so once you become a non-resident of Canada.
 There is a 1% per month penalty for contributions made to a TFSA after you become a non-resident.

-Filing Tax Returns in Canada
+Filing Tax Returns in Canada as a Permanent Non-Resident

 As a Canadian permanently working abroad, you only have to file a tax return in three specific circumstances:

-1. You earned employment income in Canada.
+- You earned employment income in Canada

 Withholding Tax for Canadians Living Abroad